 Ye 29th.
 Very much raine about mid night and some showers in ye morning.
 I din’d wth Sr Edw Chisnall, who came here to stand for Burgess in the roome of ye Ld Willoughby, who is call’d to ye house of Lords.
 I went to ye marsh a cocking, and after was late wth Sr Edw Chisnall and Luke King.

 Ye 30th.
 Very much raine most of this day.
 Sir Edw Chis went hence.
-I wrote by Campbell to Ireland, and was in ye evening wth Cous B and Coll Rawstor.
+I wrote by Campbell [not identified] to Ireland, and was in ye evening wth Cous B and Coll Rawstor.